 9. Questions about this policy

 This policy exists to achieve service excellence to customers with disabilities.
-If anyone has a question about the policy, or if the purpose of a policy is not understood, an explanation should be provided by, or referred to, the Communications & Government Planning Coordinator.
+If anyone has a question about the policy, or if the purpose of a policy is not understood, an explanation should be provided by, or referred to, Human Resources & Communications.